 If the leverage is 1:100, the position on 1 lot of NASDAQ 100 can be opened with $130.02 while the profits will be the same.
 Although, in case if the selling price goes below $12,800 and the position is closed, the trader will face a loss of $200 which is more than the initial deposit.

 Similarly, if the trader wishes to go short on the index CFD, the margin requirement of the selling price needs to be paid and the price of the index needs to go below the selling price to book profits.

 Traders must note that significant involvement of leverage can enhance the profits on trade but can also increase the risk factor.
 Charting and analysis through various indicators and tools on trading platforms can enhance the trading decisions and can increase the probability of profits.

 For the new traders, it is advisable to gain experience, understand the risks of leveraged CFDs and learn strategies by trading with virtual currencies on a demo account offered by various CFD brokers in South Africa.

 CFD trading on indices and commodities are less complex than trading futures and option.
 Traders can have better profit-making opportunities if the spreads are narrow and lesser commission is charged for trades.
 However, lower pricing should not be the only factor to consider while choosing a NASDAQ CFD broker.

 There are few points that must be considered when you are choosing a CFD broker for trading NASDAQ in South Africa.

 Here is our checklist that you can follow:

-1. Regulations: First & foremost, ensure that the CFD broker must be regulated by a top-tier regulatory authority like FSCA, FCA, etc.
+1. Broker Regulation: First & foremost, ensure that the CFD broker must be regulated by a top-tier regulatory authority like FSCA, FCA, etc.